jtcook2/GridInterpolant/README.md

 }
 ```

-The outputValues for the constructor of the GridInterpolator take the values of Z in the MATLAB and Python codes above in column major format.
+The outputValues for the constructor of the GridInterpolant take the values of Z in the MATLAB and Python codes above in column major format.
 This can be done using the following commands in MATLAB and Python
 ```MATLAB
 % Setup column major outputValues outputValues = Z(:)